-Rule 1.7 Compromise Settlement; Lump Sum Payment

-A. A proposed compromise settlement shall be submitted to the Commission in the form of a petition setting forth:

-- 1. The matters in controversy; - 2.
+- E. If rejection of a claim or application is affirmed on review, the penalty and interest provisions of §§ 65.2-524 and 65.2-707 of the Code of Virginia shall apply from the date the application was initially rejected. - 1.7 Compromise Settlement; Lump Sum Payment. - - A. A proposed compromise settlement shall be submitted to the Commission in the form of a petition setting forth: - 1.
+The matters in controversy; - 2.
 The proposed terms of settlement; - 3.
 The total of medical and indemnity payments made to date of submission and the date through which all medical expenses will be paid; - 4.
 The proposed method of payment; - 5.
-Such other facts as will enable the Commission to determine if approval serves the best interests of the claimant or the dependents. - B. The petition shall be signed by the claimant and, if represented, an attorney and by the other parties or their attorneys.
+Such other facts as will enable the Commission to determine if approval serves the best interests of the claimant or the dependents; and - 6.
+A statement on the claimant's Medicare status. - B. The petition shall be signed by the claimant and, if represented, his or her attorney, and by the other parties or their attorneys.
 An endorsing attorney must be licensed to practice in Virginia. - C. The petition shall be accompanied by: - 1.
-A medical report stating the claimant's current condition and whether the injuries have stabilized; - 2.
+A medical report or record stating the claimant's current condition and whether the injuries have stabilized; - 2.
 An informational letter from the claimant or counsel stating whether the claimant is competent to manage the proceeds of the settlement and describing the plan for managing the proceeds; - 3.
-A notarized affidavit attesting the claimant's understanding of and voluntary compliance with the terms of the settlement; and - 4.
-A fee statement endorsed by the claimant and the claimant's attorney. - D. If the proposed settlement contemplates payment in a lump sum, the petition shall set forth in detail the facts relied upon to show that the best interests of the employee or the dependents will be served thereby.
+An affidavit sworn under penalty of perjury attesting the claimant's understanding of and voluntary compliance with the terms of the settlement; and - 4.
+A fee statement endorsed by the claimant and the claimant's attorney. - D. 1.
+If the employee or the dependents are represented by counsel, the claimant's informational letter shall set forth in detail the facts relied upon to show that the best interests of the employee or the dependents will be served thereby. - 2.
+If the employee or the dependents are not represented by counsel, the Commission shall promulgate a form titled "Informational Letter" which must be submitted in order for the Commission to make its determination as to whether the best interests of the employee or dependents will be served thereby. - 3.
 If the proposed settlement contemplates an annuity, the petition shall state that the company issuing the annuity is authorized by the State Corporation Commission to transact the business of insurance in the Commonwealth and that, in case of default, the employer or carrier shall remain responsible for payment.